Window shopping can be a disillusioning experience.

 Store 2: Accosted by a hustler

 A few steps beyond the first store, we saw another window display.
-The window display was full of light, and the boots were organized by men’s and women’s styles.
+It was full of light, and featured boots that were organized by men’s and women’s styles.
 It was easy to see they had plenty of inventory.

 We headed inside.